-How can we verify that our software is risk free after migration?
+How can we verify that our software is risk-free after migration?

 Once you’ve moved your apps from on-prem to cloud, a Continuous Verification (CV) strategy should be employed to continuously analyze the risk of releases at each stage and identify issues before they are deployed to production.

-An example of CV is OpsMx Autopilot which analyses the risk of new deployable releases in the Build, Test, Deploy and Production stages.
+An example of CV is OpsMx Autopilot which analyses the risk of new deployable releases in the Build, Test, Deploy, and Production stages.
 Autopilot ingests logs from CI build tools such as Jenkins or Maven, aggregates and correlates critical errors, and uses ML-based algorithms to provide a continuous holistic view of the risk associated with each build.
 After a build is successful, it is progressed to the testing phase where Autopilot analyzes test logs from tools like test harness or Selenium.
 Autopilot provides a risk score along with the root cause of failed test cases for quick diagnosis.

 Similarly, in the deployment phase, Autopilot uses the metrics and logs from your newly migrated apps in different canary phases and compares them with those of previously deployed apps.
 Autopilot’s machine learning algorithms accurately detect anomalies and problems in the new deployments.
-In case of anomalies, Spinnaker pipelines can be configured to rollback the deployment to the previous version or wait until an issue is resolved.
+In the case of anomalies, Spinnaker pipelines can be configured to rollback the deployment to the previous version or wait until an issue is resolved.

-This screenshot shows the risk score of a release in deployment stages, and baseline comparison between a newly migrated app and an old app.
+This screenshot shows the risk score of a release in deployment stages, and a baseline comparison between a newly migrated app and an old app.